Human Systems Strategist

 HR technology portfolio stewardship

-Complex vendor ecosystem spanning core HR, talent acquisition, learning, engagement, workforce management, service delivery, and analytics.
+Oversaw and rationalized a roughly $20M HR technology ecosystem spanning core HR, talent acquisition, learning, engagement, workforce management, service delivery, and analytics.

 Decision-grade analytics